Yankees vs Royals Fanatics Promo: Bet & Get Up to $1,000 in Bonus Bets

 - To Claim: Click Play Now

-Start by clicking on one of the links provided on this page to sign up for a new account at Fanatics Sportsbook.
-To verify your identity, you will be prompted to enter personal details such as name, address, phone number, email, and Social Security Number.
-This is a quick process and ensures safety and compliance.
+First, new users must click on a link from this page to sign up for a Fanatics Sportsbook account.
+Enter the required personal information: name, address, phone number, email, and Social Security Number.
+This is a standard procedure for identity verification of sportsbook offers.

-Next, make a minimum deposit of $5 into your Fanatics Sportsbook account.
-Then, place your first bet with a minimum of $5.
-After the game concludes, you will receive bonus bets up to $1,000, depending on the initial bet placed.
-Remember, these bonus bets are available for 7 days after receipt and can be used on any sports wager within Fanatics Sportsbook.
+Then, make a minimum deposit of $5 into your Fanatics Sportsbook account.
+Place your first bet with a minimum of $5.
+This step initiates the bonus promo.

-This process is a straightforward way for new users to take advantage of NY sportsbook bonuses.
+Finally, after the game ends, use any earned bonus bets.
+Remember, these bonus bets expire in 7 days.
+They are applicable to any wager within Fanatics Sportsbook, aligning with the NY sports betting promo guidelines.